itatsmove/smovechallenge/challenges/infCaseStudy.md

 During the day (from 07:00 to 19:00), the sensors take readings every 5 seconds.
 During the evening (from 19:00 to 07:00), the sensors take readings every 15 seconds.

-The readings are stored as json.
+The readings are stored as JSON.
 An example reading is as follows:

 ```
 {